NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Users access the ACTIVATE platform through the `Parallel Works NOAA Portal`_, using the RSA Token authentication method.
-On the landing page, enter your NOAA user name, and your Password and SecurID OTP.
+On the landing page, enter your NOAA user name, and your PIN and SecurID OTP.

 `Foundational Parallel Works Training